hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 * `alternate_guest_name` - (Optional) The guest name for the operating system when `guest_id` is `other` or `other-64`.
 * `enable_disk_uuid` - (Optional) Expose the UUIDs of attached virtual disks to the virtual machine, allowing access to them in the guest.
-Default: `true`.
+Default: `false`.
 * `hv_mode` - (Optional) The (non-nested) hardware virtualization setting for this virtual machine.
 Can be one of `hvAuto`, `hvOn`, or `hvOff`.
 Default:
   `hvAuto`.